Why you must follow up leads

 The 2% who buy at a first meeting tend to be people who have already looked into the subject matter, and already know what they're looking for.
 If they meet someone who ticks all the right boxes and they get on well, then business may well be transacted.
 But that is far from the norm.
 The other 98% will only buy once a certain level of trust has been built up.

-Why don't people buy?
+Why don't people buy first time?

-• Inertia.
+• inertia

-• Lack of time.
+• lack of time

-• Too many other things on their mind.
+• too many other things on their mind

-• Concern about cost.
+• concern about cost

-• More pressing matters.
+• more pressing matters

 None of these, by the way, are a negative.
 They are just psychological and transactional realities you must become aware of and recognise - which is why follow-ups are so important.